DeclanChidlow/vale.rocks/src/posts/ai-usage.md

 I often write alone for long periods and get caught up in my own head, so having something to riff off is beneficial.
 Like most writers, I sometimes hit a bit of a block, so being able to get an LLM to give me a nudge to push me along is great for my productivity.
 It is accessible and will provide feedback that, while not necessarily always good, does usually inspire or trigger some thought.

 It is valuable in this way more like a debug duck than an assistant.
 Not necessarily providing good analysis, but prompting the thought needed to overcome a hurdle.
-LLMs sometimes serve in a more editor role.
-For instance, when struggling to rephrase a clunky sentence, asking an LLM for a few alternative phrasings often sparks the exact direction I need, even not using any of the suggestions directly.
+LLMs sometimes serve in more of an editor role.
+For instance, when struggling to rephrase a clunky sentence, asking an LLM for a few alternative phrasings often sparks the exact direction I need, though I don't use any of the suggestions directly.

-The absolute most useful function of LLMs in writing is for use as a context-aware thesaurus, as I realised fairly early on.
+The absolute most useful function of LLMs when writing is as a context-aware thesaurus, as I realised fairly early on.
 Thesauruses are great, but sometimes one finds oneself using words in more abstract or unique contexts where the typical equivalents don't quite fit.

+LLMs are a last resort that I use to keep velocity when writing.
+A small local model is more than enough for this purpose and is beholden to far fewer of the qualms I have with large offerings.
+It is a nudge, not a shove, and improves my work rather than replacing it.

 ### Coding